-Memory Sticks are designed with an erasure prevention switch to protect valuable data from accidental erasure or overwriting.
+Some Memory Sticks are designed with an erasure prevention switch to protect valuable data from accidental erasure or overwriting.

-Move the tab to the right or left to set or release write-protection.
+Move the tab horizontally or vertically^{} to set or release write-protection.
 When the erasure prevention switch is off, data can be saved on the Memory Stick.
 When the erasure prevention switch is on, data can be read from but not saved on the Memory Stick.